jemisjoky/TorchMPS/README.md

 function `feature_map` which acts on a single scalar input and outputs a Pytorch vector of size `feature_dim`.
 After initializing an MPS `my_mps`, simply call `my_mps.register_feature_map(feature_map)`, and the user-specified `feature_map` will be applied to all input data given to `my_mps`.
+If `feature_map` is also a Pytorch Module, then any parameters associated with the map will be included in `my_mps.parameters()`.
+This streamlines the use of trainable feature maps within an MPS model.

+## Adaptive Training using Distributed DMRG

+When an MPS is initialized with `adaptive_mode` set to `True`, training proceeds by alternating between different "offsets" of the MPS cores.
+Each offset combines adjacent pairs of cores into effective merged cores, so that half of the bonds in the MPS are contracted over.
+This contraction provides a low rank decomposition of the initial merged core, but as training progresses the rank across this bond will typically increase.

+After a certain number of inputs are fed to the MPS (equal to `merge_threshold`), each merged core is split in two via a singular value decomposition (SVD) across the contracted bond index.
+A truncation is then applied which removes all singular values less than `cutoff`, yielding a collection of split cores with half of the bonds having reduced bond dimension.
+These cores are then merged along a different offset and the process repeated, so that all of the bond dimensions are eventually optimized.

+Throughout this process, real-time lists of all the truncated bond dimensions and singular value spectra are accessible as the attributes `my_mps.bond_list` and `my_mps.sv_list`.

+This adaptive training mode was directly inspired by the ML DMRG training procedure in [Stoudenmire and Schwab 2016][S&S], which uses a similar division of training into merging and splitting steps, but with a different overall control flow.

 ## Similar Software

-There are plenty of excellent software packages for manipulating matrix product states/tensor trains, some previous ones including the following:
+There are plenty of excellent software packages for manipulating matrix product states/tensor trains, some notable ones including the following:

- * T3F (Python, TensorFlow): Useful for general tensor train applications, T3F includes lots of support for working with tensor train factorizations of matrices (as used in [Novikov et al. 2015][Nov]), in addition to Riemannian optimization techniques for improved training.
+ * T3F (Python, TensorFlow): Useful for general tensor train applications, T3F includes lots of support for working with tensor train factorizations of matrices (as used in [Novikov et al. 2015][Nov]), and supports Riemannian optimization techniques for improved training.
   * TNML (C++, ITensor): Implements the DMRG-style training described in [Stoudenmire and Schwab 2016][S&S], which had a major influence on our adaptive training algorithm.